10 Things to Do at Disney Springs

 If you’ve got Disney’s Memory Maker, stop into the free PhotoPass photo studio at the Marketplace section of Disney Springs.
 They have two photo bays there.
 One will take your photo in front of a blank background and then they will fill it in with various backgrounds from around the parks.
 The other bay is more of a traditional portrait studio background, which works great for Bibbidy Bobbidy little princesses, newlyweds, or charming solo shots.
 The photographers are pros at positioning you in just the right pose (which I certainly wouldn’t have come up with on my own).
 I tried it and ended up with not only some nice photos of me for my husband, but also one I cropped to make a perfect professional headshot.
 Again, this service is free with Memory Maker!

-If you’re interested in shopping, you can visit the largest Disney store anywhere - World of Disney - as well as shop at favorites like LEGO, Zara, Under Armor, Uniqlo, Vera Bradley, Anthropologie, Pandora, Alex & Ani, and l’Occitane.
+If you’re interested in shopping, you can visit the largest Disney store anywhere - World of Disney - as well as shop at favorites like LEGO, Zara, Lululemon, Under Armor, Uniqlo, Vera Bradley, Anthropologie, Ron John Surf Shop, Pandora, Alex & Ani, l’Occitane, and more.

 One of the stores I love to visit at Disney Springs is Basin, which offers bath salts, bath bombs, specialty soaps, and create-your-own candles.